 GNU Taler is a token-based electronic online payment system using cryptography to secure payments.
-It extends the concepts introduced by eCash in 1989 [Cha89].
 A coin in GNU Taler is a public/private key pair where the private key is only known to the owner of the coin.
 GNU Taler provides accountability and protect citizens' right to informational self-determination [Dol19] and can be used by commercial banks interested in underwriting commercial e-money, or as a central bank digital currency (CBDC) [CGM21].
 GNU Taler meets-among others-the following security and privacy goals which are in alignment with the goals of our age restriction scheme: